BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Guatemala for good weather and fewer crowds?
+When is the absolute best time to visit Guatemala, and what should I pack for it?

-Beyond Antigua and Atitlán, what's a truly unique, less-touristy experience you'd recommend?
+Beyond Antigua and Lake Atitlán, what's a lesser-known gem worth exploring?

 You absolutely must consider Semuc Champey in the Alta Verapaz region.
-It's a bit of a journey to get there, but the stunning turquoise tiered pools are breathtaking and feel like a hidden paradise.
-Go early in the morning to have the place mostly to yourself before the day-trippers arrive.
+It's a bit of a journey to get there, but the stunning turquoise tiered pools set in a lush jungle are breathtaking and perfect for swimming and exploring.
+It feels like stepping into a hidden paradise, far from the usual tourist trail.

 How many days do you need in Guatemala?